Query Attack via Opposite-Direction Feature:Towards Robust Image Retrieval: Introduction

-Given the potential problems of closed set approaches, this work focuses on generating adversarial examples tailored for open set recognition, which is viewed as a retrieval problem.
-To this end, we propose to attack query images.
-For a successful adversarial attack on a query, we aim that all the true matches be ranked as low as possible in the obtained rank list.
-To our knowledge, no well-founded method has been proposed for attacking open set recognition systems, and we fill this gap in this work.
-Under this new setting, an alternative solution to attacking the query image consists in attacking the database (candidate image pool).
-However, the database can be of large scale with millions of images.
-Attacking a large number of database images is very time-consuming.
-So in this paper we focus on crafting adversarial query images.
-Without knowledge of the database, we report that adversarial queries alone are sufficient to fool the open set system and that the cost of generating an adversarial query is relatively cheap.
+To address the potential problems of classification attack approaches, this work focuses on generating adversarial examples tailored for image retrieval.
+Image retrieval target catching the true matches in the top-K of the ranking list.
+To achieve a successful adversarial attack on the retrieval system, all true matches should be ranked as low as possible in the ranking list.
+In this setting, an alternative solution to attacking the query image is to attack the database (candidate image pool).
+However, the database is sometimes inaccessible and contains thousands of images.
+Attacking a large number of database images is prohibitive in terms of time cost.
+In this paper, therefore, we focus on crafting adversarial query images.
+Without knowledge of the database, we report that adversarial queries alone are sufficient to fool the retrieval system and the cost of generating an adversarial query is relatively low.

-Under the open set context, we propose a new approach for adversarial example generation, named Opposite-Direction Feature Attack (ODFA).
-ODFA works on the feature level, which is based on the target domain testing procedure, \emph{i.e.,} similarity computation between the query and database images using their respective features.
-Our key idea is to explicitly push away the feature of the adversarial example from its original feature.
-Specifically, we first define the \emph{opposite-direction feature}, which, as its name implies, points at the opposite direction from the feature of the original query.
-During adversarial attack, We then enforce the query feature to move towards the \emph{opposite-direction feature}.
-Due to the revised direction the feature vector of the adversarial query, the similarity between the database true matches and adversarial query can be very low.
-Therefore when using the adversarial query, the retrieval model is prone to treat all the true matches as outliers.

-In experiment, we show that the proposed ODFA method leads to a large accuracy drop on two open set recognition / retrieval datasets, \emph{i.e.,} Market-1501 and CUB-200-2011.
-Under various levels of image perturbation, ODFA outperforms state-of-the-art closed set attack methods such as fast-gradient sign method \cite{goodfellow2014explaining}, basic iterative method \cite{kurakin2016adversarial} and iterative least-likely class method \cite{kurakin2016adversarial}.
-Moreover, when we adopt ODFA to closed set recognition systems like Cifar-10, its attack effect does not show clear superiority to the same set of methods \cite{goodfellow2014explaining,kurakin2016adversarial}.
-This indicates that the specificity of our method on open set problems.
-Additionally, we observe that ODFA has good transferability under the open set scenario.
-That is, the adversarial queries crafted for one retrieval model remain adversarial for another model in the open set scenario.
-This observation is consistent with previous findings under the closed set settings \cite{szegedy2013intriguing,Papernot2016The,Liu2017Delving,Moosavidezfooli2017Universal}.